umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 For some more in-depth information have a look at the [High-level Overview](High-level-overview/) article.

 :::note
-Currently the baseline feature is only available on the west EU region only.
+Currently, the baseline feature is only available in the west EU region.

 At this point, it is not possible to create baselines if you are hosting your site in the US East region.
 :::